 These symptoms usually are displayed if the disease has gotten worse.
-Neurologic symptoms like depression, disorientation, aggression and blindness may occur.
+Neurologic symptoms like depression, disorientation, aggression, and blindness may occur.
 Symptoms concerning the nervous system like coma and seizures, although less common, have also happened in some instances.

-Overview on Cat Liver Disease
+Overview of Cat Liver Disease

 A feline’s liver is as vital for survival and good health as his human being companion’s.
-It’s responsible for a host of tasks that involve the storage, absorption, elimination and processing of body substances, amongst several other crucial functions.
+It’s responsible for a host of tasks that involve the storage, absorption, elimination, and processing of body substances, amongst several other crucial functions.
 Therefore, keeping a keen eye on your cat’s liver condition is strongly in your interest as a pet owner.

 This section will cover an overall liver scope: malfunction, function, liver disease symptoms and signs, and treatments for cat liver problems.

-In addition to the biggest internal organ, the liver has the job of carrying out several tasks which keep the body properly functioning.
+In addition to the biggest internal organ, the liver has the job of carrying out several tasks that keep the body properly functioning.
 Unlike the colon or gallbladder, the body can’t function without the liver because of its critical role in the maintenance of homeostasis.

 The liver’s responsibilities involve:

 - Eliminating body toxins and waste